qwix-project/Qwixcoin/README.md

 - https://faucet.qwixcoin.org

 # Want to be part of team?
-- Please send an e-mail to admin@mail.qwixcoin.org.
+- Please send PM on discord!
-- Tell why you want to become a team member and what skills we can get from you.
 - Thank you!

 - 15/Feb/2020  - Jyrki, Team Leader